Little Schloss & Big Schloss Loop

 Last Looks

 I retraced my steps back until reaching the Big Schloss Cut-Off Trail.
 Once I arrived, I began hiking back to the forest road where I started the day before.
 The rain fell at a steady pace and was soon joined by the sound of thunder.
-Sounds of the storms, my footsteps, combined with the other noises made me think: “Is hiker ASMR a thing?
-If not then it should be.”
+Sounds of the storms and my footsteps, combined with the other noises, made me think, “Is hiker ASMR a thing?”
+If not, then it should be.

 Rhododendron periclymenoides